-The total assets for all fiduciary funds as of June 30, 2011 were \$2 billion and were comprised mainly of investments.
-For the fiscal year ended June 30, 2011, plan assets increased by \$317.9 million.
-This increase was primarily due to gains in the financial markets during the fiscal year.
-For the fiscal year ended June 30, 2010, plan assets increased by \$185.1 million, also due to financial market gains.
-During the current fiscal year, the securities lending program was terminated so there was no invested securities lending collateral as of June 30, 2011.
+The total assets for all fiduciary funds as of June 30, 2012 were \$2 billion and were comprised mainly of investments.
+For the fiscal year ended June 30, 2012, plan assets decreased by \$18 million.
+This decrease was primarily due to losses in the financial markets during the fiscal year.
+For the fiscal year ended June 30, 2011, plan assets increased by \$317.9 million, due to financial market gains.
+During fiscal year 2011, the securities lending program was terminated so there was no invested securities lending collateral as of June 30, 2011 and 2012.

-Total liabilities as of June 30, 2011 were \$4.1 million, a decrease of \$9.5 million from the previous fiscal year.
-There was no securities lending collateral as of June 30, 2011 because the securities lending program was terminated.
-Total liabilities increased \$2.7 million for the fiscal year ended June 30, 2010 as a result of changes in securities lending collateral.
+Total liabilities as of June 30, 2012 were \$3.4 million, a decrease of \$.7 million from the previous fiscal year.
+Total liabilities decreased \$9.5 million for the fiscal year ended June 30, 2011 as a result of changes in securities lending collateral.
+There was no securities lending collateral as of June 30, 2011 and 2012 because the securities lending program was terminated.